bogdancoste/PharmaTrack/README.md

 ✅ Intuitive and user-friendly interface for seamless navigation
 ✅ Quick search for pharmaceutical products and availability status
 ✅ Efficient record-keeping to maintain an up-to-date inventory
-✅ Ideal for pharmacies, warehouses, and professional use

 🚧 Currently in development, but will be ready soon! 🚀 Stay tuned for updates!